An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: The Algorithm

 \textbf{Step (j): final \textsc{IndividualUpdate}$(T,1)$.} This is identical to step (a) on the reassembled structure, ensuring that no removable domination under $p_{1,i}$ remains anywhere in $T$ (I2), while (I1) is preserved by the dominance lemma.

 \textbf{Capacity and holding costs.} \textsc{Trim} removes only infeasible states (those exceeding $B(i)$) and cuts a straddler at $B(i)$; feasibility is preserved and (I1) remains true on the allowed domain. \textsc{AddHoldingCostsAndSubtractDemand} adds $h(i)\cdot x$ lazily to every state and subtracts the appropriate demand.
-By the holding-cost MV-shift lemma (Section~\ref{sec:5}), every MV threshold increases by the same constant $h(i)$, so the ordering of thresholds and all dominance decisions are unchanged; hence (I2)–(I3) remain true.
+By \cref{lem:mv-holding-shift}, every MV threshold increases by the same constant $h(i)$, so the ordering of thresholds and all dominance decisions are unchanged; hence (I2)–(I3) remain true.

-\textbf{Conclusion of the inductive step.} Combining the above, every step either (i) performs a purely structural edit, (ii) removes a segment that is dominated everywhere on its coverage (hence cannot be part of an optimal solution), or (iii) inserts the unique optimal boundary state $\mathrm{dp}(i{+}1,0)$.
+\textbf{Conclusion of the inductive step.} Combining the above, every step either (i) performs a purely structural edit, (ii) removes a segment that is dominated everywhere on its coverage (hence cannot be part of an optimal solution), or (iii) inserts the unique optimal boundary state $\DP(i{+}1,0)$.
 Therefore $(\mathcal{I}_i)$ holds for the constructed $S(i)$, and the boundary state is optimal.
-As $S_b(i{+}1)$ is obtained from $S(i)$ by subtracting $d(i,i{+}1)$ from remaining fuel, the same arguments yield $(\mathcal{I}_{i+1})$.
+As $S_b(i{+}1)$ is obtained from $S(i)$ by subtracting $d(i,i{+}1)$ from the remaining fuel, the same arguments yield $(\mathcal{I}_{i+1})$.

-\begin{theorem} Assuming non-increasing unit prices over time, a single all-units discount threshold $Q$, and linear holding costs, Algorithm~\ref{alg:main} correctly computes, for every station $i$, a $2Q$-approximate solution set $S(i)$ and the optimal boundary state $\mathrm{dp}(i{+}1,0)$.
-Equivalently, for every $x\in[0,2Q]$, the value represented in $T$ equals $\mathrm{dp}(i,x)$, and the state $\mathrm{dp}(i{+}1,0)$ is optimal. \end{theorem}
+\begin{theorem} Assuming non-increasing unit prices over time, a single all-units discount threshold $Q$, and linear holding costs, Algorithm~\ref{alg:main} correctly computes, for every station $i$, a $2Q$-approximate solution set $S(i)$ and the optimal boundary state $\DP(i{+}1,0)$.
+Equivalently, for every $x\in[0,2Q]$, the value represented in $T$ equals $\DP(i,x)$, and the state $\DP(i{+}1,0)$ is optimal. \end{theorem}